-9.13 Travel Assistance Scheme
+9.11.7 Travel Assistance Scheme

-Using the Public Transport System can seem daunting for many people with disabilities.
+Using the Public Transport System can seem daunting for many disabled people.
 The Travel Assistance Scheme, which is funded by the NTA, provides a service to meet with individuals and show them how to travel from their home to their preferred destination until the person feels confident to do so on their own.
 This covers all of the State provided public transport services within the GDA.

-Measure INT17 - Travel Assistance Scheme
+Measure INT22 - Travel Assistance Scheme

-The NTA, in conjunction with the transport operators, will maintain and expand the Travel Assistance Scheme.
+The NTA, in conjunction with the transport operators, will maintain and expand the Travel Assistance Scheme, with resources increased to address the changes to service patterns arising out of investment in BusConnects and Connecting Ireland.